Frequently Asked Questions

 Q: Where can I use these dimensions in Analytics?

 Almost everywhere; they are treated just like any other dimension collected in Analytics.
-There are two exceptions: for now, data will not be in Data Workbench or Livestream.
+There is one exception: for now, data will not be in Data Workbench.

 Q: Why don't I see data coming through in Analytics?